Senior duo - Eason, Gouveia - earn All-Conference honors from The American.

 In 2012-13, UCF put together another highly-successful season.
-UCF finished tied for 16th at the NCAA Championship, held at the Capital City Club Crabapple Course, just outside Atlanta.
+UCF finished tied for 16th at the NCAA Championship.
 The Knights finished the season ranked No. 26 in the nation by Golfstat.
-UCF won three tournaments during the regular season, finished third at the Conference USA Championship and took runner-up honors at the NCAA Tempe Regional, leading up their seventh overall appearance in an NCAA Championship event.
+UCF won three tournaments during the regular season, finished third at the Conference USA Championship and took runner-up honors at the NCAA Tempe Regional.

 In 2011-12, the Knights enjoyed one of the finest campaigns in program history.
 UCF won three tournament titles, spent the entire year in ranked among the top 25 nationally and after a fifth-place finish at the NCAA Regional in Stanford, Calif., moved on to the NCAA Championship in Pacific Palisades, Calif.
 The championship appearance was the fifth in school history for the Knights, who tied for 19th at the tournament.

 The Knights participated in 12 tournaments during 2011-12 and had nine top-five finishes.
 Wallor's team opened the campaign by taking the title at the Northern Intercollegiate in Illinois and then followed up by finishing first at the Adams Cup of Newport in Rhode Island.
 After the two victories, UCF moved to No. 6 in the national rankings.
 Brad Schneider, Gouveia and Jose Joia were all selected to the PING All-Southeast Region team.
 Gouveia was named the C-USA Newcomer of the Year, and joined Schneider on the all-league first team.
 Joia and Eason, who took medalist honors at the conference championship, were named to the All-C-USA Second Team.